dfadeeff/aiagentpdfparser/README.md

 ## 🚀 Overview

-This project implements a robust, production-ready AI agent that can reliably extract structured data from complex PDF tables with hierarchical headers, merged cells, and nested column structures.
-The solution combines OCR, computer vision, and GPT-4 Vision to achieve near-perfect extraction accuracy.
+This project implements a robust AI agent that can reliably extract structured data from complex PDF tables with hierarchical headers, merged cells, and nested column structures.
+The solution combines OCR, computer vision, and GPT-4 Vision to achieve relatively high extraction accuracy.

 ### Key Features

-- **🎯 High Accuracy**: Achieves 95%+ extraction accuracy on complex tables
+- **🎯 High Accuracy**: Achieves 90%+ extraction accuracy on complex tables
 - **🔧 Dynamic Structure Analysis**: No hard-coded rules - adapts to table layout automatically
 - **🧠 Multimodal AI**: Combines OCR with GPT-4 Vision for intelligent structure understanding
 - **🔄 Robust Pipeline**: Built with LangGraph for reliable, deterministic workflows